 The prospects who submitted their contact information have moved from the awareness to the interest stage.
 Share product-related educational content through a sustained email nurture series to move them to the decision stage.

 Step 4: Upsell

 Entice the prospects at the decision stage with meaningful incentives to persuade them to make a purchasing decision.

 Implement a two-pronged approach — keeping your current clients and landing new ones.

 Also, learn why prospects didn’t purchase and focus your follow-up efforts on addressing their concerns.
 Turn buyers into repeat customers by continually improving customer experience.

 Final Thoughts: What a Sales Funnel is and How You Should Use It

 A sales funnel will help you establish, track, and achieve your revenue goals.
 It’ll inform you on what, where, and how to intervene to nurture your prospects into paying customers.

 But first things first.

-You need a reliable online store on which to build and support your sales funnel.
+You need a reliable online store solution on which to build and support your sales funnel.
 Nexcess’s fully managed WooCommerce hosting plan comes readily optimized for quick load times, secure operation, and ease of use.